mosn/mosn.io/content/en/docs/configuration/trace/skywalking/_index.md

 ## reporter

-Reporter mode, support `log` (only test) and `gRPC`.
+Reporter mode, support `log` (only test) and `gRPC`. <br>
 - If this field is left empty, `log` by default.

 ## backend_service

-SkyWalking backend service address, used only if the reporter is `gRCP`.
+SkyWalking backend service address, used only if the reporter is `gRCP`. <br>
 - eg: `127.0.0.1:11800`.

 ## service_name

-To register the service name to SkyWalking.
+To register the service name to SkyWalking. <br>
 - If this field is left empty, `mosn` by default.

 ## with_register

 Boolean.
-When true, the coroutine is blocked until the registration is successful.
+When true, the coroutine is blocked until the registration is successful. <br>
 - If this field is left empty, `true` by default.